learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ## For More Information

-Please review our full analysis in [our Jupyter notebook](./dsc-phase1-project-template.ipynb) or our [presentation](./DS_Project_Presentation_Template.pdf).
+Please review our full analysis in [our Jupyter notebook](./dsc-phase1-project-template.ipynb) or our [presentation](./DS_Project_Presentation.pdf).

 For any additional questions, please contact **name & email, name & email**

 ## Repository Structure

-Here is where you would describe the structure of your repository and its contents, for example:
+Describe the structure of your repository and its contents, for example:

 ```
 ├── __init__.py                         <- .py file that signals to python these folders contain packages
 ├── README.md                           <- The top-level README for reviewers of this project
 ├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
-├── presentation.pdf                    <- PDF version of project presentation
+├── DS_Project_Presentation.pdf         <- PDF version of project presentation
 ├── code
 │   ├── __init__.py                     <- .py file that signals to python these folders contain packages
 │   ├── visualizations.py               <- .py script to create finalized versions of visuals for project